CountIt4U Blog

 A well-structured essay saves you from writer's block.
 Create a brief outline before you begin:

 Planning your ideas first prevents repetition and keeps your writing organized from the first line to the last.
+I've found that spending 15 minutes on outline can save hours of revision time later.

 3. Hook Your Reader Immediately